project-chip/connectedhomeip/docs/guides/chip_tool_guide.md

 Matter devices log the QR code payload and manual pairing code when they boot.

-To discover devices based on the given QR code payload or manual pairing code and try to pair with the first discovered one, use the following command
+To discover devices based on the given QR code payload or manual pairing code and try to pair with one of them, use the following command pattern:
-pattern:

 ```
 $ ./chip-tool pairing code <node_id> <qrcode_payload-or-manual_code>
 ```

+The command keeps trying devices until pairing with one of them succeeds or until it runs out of pairing possibilities.
 In this command:

 -   _<node_id\>_ is the user-defined ID of the node being commissioned.
 -   _<qrcode_payload-or-manual_code\>_ is the QR code payload ID, for example